fulstak/rhombus-wiki/content/dev/wallets/particl-desktop.md

 In project's folder:

 1. Run `ng serve` to start the dev server and keep it running
-1. In another terminal window, run `yarn run start:electron:dev -testnet --devtools` to start Particl Desktop on testnet (daemon will be updated and launched automatically)
+1. In another terminal window, run `yarn run start:electron:dev -testnet --devtools` to start Rhombus Desktop on testnet (daemon will be updated and launched automatically)
    * `-testnet` – for running on testnet (omit for running the client on mainnet)
    * `-reindex` – reindexes the blockchain (in case you're stuck)
    * `--devtools` – automatically opens Developer Tools on client launch

-### Interact with particl-core daemon
+### Interact with rhombus-core daemon

 You can directly interact with the daemon ran by the Electron version:

 ```
-./particl-cli -testnet getblockchaininfo
+./rhombus-cli -testnet getblockchaininfo
 ```

 ## Packaging